TheDragon246/temporal_divisions/README.md

 **Corresponding Author**:
 Steven M. Weisberg
 Department of Psychology
-University of Florida
+University of Texas at Arlington
-945 Center Drive
+701 S Nedderman Dr
-Gainesville, FL 32611, USA
+Arlington, TX 76019, USA
-Email: stevenweisberg@ufl.edu
+Email: steven.weisberg@uta.edu

 ---

 ## Acknowledgments

-Data collection: Yunxiao Chen, Cecelia Albright, Yukshi Jain
+The authors thank Yunxiao Chen, Cecelia Albright, and Yukshi Jain for their assistance with data collection.

 ---

 ## Funding

-National Institute of Aging grant 1K01AC070333-01 (to S.M.
-Weisberg)
+This work was supported by the National Institute of Aging (1K01AC070333-01) grant to Steven M. Weisberg.

 ---